maelihector/liri-node-app/README.md

 5. Add your API credentials to LIRI.

 	At the root of your LIRI directory, inside the terminal run `touch .env`.
-Place all **five** API credentials inside the `.env` file, and sure the file looks like the following with **your own** credentials as the values:
+Place all **six** API credentials inside the `.env` file, and make sure the file looks like the following with **your own** credentials as the values:

 ```